Dedicated gym-goers and bodybuilders thrive on pre-workout during hard workouts.

 Caffeine

-As we previously established, most pre-workouts contain caffeine because of its ability to enhance athletic performance, boost energy, and increase focus.
-It may be one of the most effective natural performance enhancers [1].
+Most pre-workouts contain caffeine because of its ability to enhance athletic performance, boost energy, and increase focus.
+It may be one of the most effective natural performance enhancers, according to a study published in PubMed Central [1].

 The FDA considers 400 mg of caffeine daily a safe amount for most adults to consume [2].